 Aging in Place (AIP) is a new name for a traditional concept.
 Instead of retiring to a new home, or going to a care facility as you get older, thousands of seniors prefer to prepare their own home to be better suited for them to live comfortably, in a familiar environment.
 AIP retirees have lived in their neighborhoods for decades and cultivated wonderful relationships with their neighbors that look out for each other.
 They have gone to the same grocery store for years and know most of the cashiers on a first name basis.
 Their church or senior center is close by and they enjoy being uplifted and seeing many close friends there.
 To be moved from all of the roots established during a wonderful life would be challenging during an already difficult time.
 That is why, many choose to prepare their finances and current home to better suit their needs as they age.
-For people who are healthy and want to remain in their own home as they grow older, a reverse mortgage can help make this a reality.
+For people who are healthy and want to remain in their own home as they grow older, a reverse mortgage may be able to help make this a reality.
 The first step is determining whether aging in place is in your best interest.

 Aging in Place with a Plan

-Here are 7 guidelines a homeowner can use to decide whether they want to age in place, and if so, whether to explore a reverse mortgage.
+Here are 7 guidelines a homeowner can use to help decide whether they want to age in place, and if so, whether to explore a reverse mortgage.
 Aging in place can serve you well if:

 - Your health is generally good, and you’re mobile;